scottrlarson/profession/content/events/event-2019-author-launch.md

 Scott the Computer Repair & Data Recovery Troubleshooter is launching his new book ["Most Improved"](/publications/publication-most-improved/) A book on recovering from depression and finding new purpose.

-COME CELEBRATE!
-Join the Redwood Writers Presenting member books published in 2018-2019 [Redwood Writers Author Launch 2019 Event Page](https://redwoodwriters.org/author-launch-2019/) Sunday, July 14, 2-4:30 PM
-Flamingo Hotel, 2777 Fourth St. Santa Rosa

-18 authors will read five-minute excerpts from their new books.
+Are you a aspiring writer, a writer yourself, or are you interested in checking out new books written by local authors?
+Join us at this Redwood Writers Group event, open to the public at the Flamingo Hotel on 2777 Fourth St. Santa Rosa, July 14, 2-4:30 PM.
+At this event, 18 authors will read five-minute excerpts from their new books.
 All books will be available for purchase.
-Enjoy cake and drinks.

-This is a free event for members and is open to the general public.
+[Redwood Writers Author Launch 2019 Event Page](https://redwoodwriters.org/author-launch-2019/)